 The Neighbourhood Watch board members and staff who represent the Neighbourhood Watch and Neigbourhood Support organisations of Australia and New Zealand.

-Bernie Durkin – President, Western Australia
+Bernie Durkin – Chairman, Western Australia

 Bernie is the Executive Manager for the Community Engagement Division of the Western Australia Police.
 Part of this role encompasses the position of WA State Director for NHW.